 1 x 400g tins of beans, such as kidney, chickpea, black beans, cannellini

 Salt and pepper

-Heat oil in a large saucepan over medium-high heat add onion and garlic stirring occasionally, for 5 minutes or until onion starts to brown.
+Heat oil in a large saucepan over medium-high heat add onion stirring occasionally, for 5 minutes or until onion starts to brown.

 ·Add garlic and spices.
 Cook and stir for 1 minute or until fragrant.